ItsSpirax/MPSTME-Attendance-Report/README.md

 * Fetches attendance data from the SVKM portal.
 * Displays attendance summary with subject-wise breakdown.
 * Encrypts user credentials before sending them to the backend.
+* Does not store user credentials or attendance data.
 * Uses Cloudflare Turnstile for bot protection.
 * Simple and easy-to-use interface.